 Load times are extremely important to monitor as they directly impact how your users perceive your service and that will influence their decision whether or not to become customers.

-Based on the number of your separate requests and their response time, the load time for your webapp can be influenced dramatically.
-Use a website speed testing tool to find out exactly how fast your page loads as well as the number of HTTP requests made.
+Based on the number of your separate HTTP requests and their response time, the load time for your webapp can be influenced dramatically.

 Sematext as a RUM solution